lbl-camera/HGDL/docs/source/index.md

 ## HGDL

 Welcome to the documentation of the HGDL API.
-HGDL is an optimization algorithm specialized to find not only one but a diverse set of optima, alleviating challenges of non-uniqueness that is common in modern applications of inversion problems and training machine learning models.
+HGDL is an optimization algorithm specialized in finding not only one but a diverse set of optima, alleviating challenges of non-uniqueness that are common in modern applications such as inversion problems and training of machine learning models.

-HGDL is customized for distributed HP computing; all workers can be distributed across as many nodes.
+HGDL is customized for distributed HP computing; all workers can be distributed across as many nodes or cores.
 All local optimizations will then be executed in parallel.
-As solutions are found, they are deflated which effectively removes those optima from the function, so that they cannot be identified again.
-For more information have a look at the links below.
+As solutions are found, they are deflated which effectively removes those optima from the function, so that they cannot be reidentified by subsequent local searches.
+For more information please have a look at the content below.

 ## See Also